TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 2 - Performance Dashboards/3.2.2-cluster-contention/_index.md

 ## How to Use

-Look at the “Average Cluster Performance (%)” health chart at the top of the dashboard.
+Look at the "Average Cluster Performance (%)" health chart at the top of the dashboard.
 In a high performing environment, where all the clusters are doing well, you will see something like this.

 ![](3.2.2-fig-1.png)